Customers

 -

-Customer Profiles: A list of all your customers, identified by their name or Customer ID.
+Customer Profiles: A list of all your customers, identified by their display name or Customer ID.
+When available, Treblle shows the customer’s display name for easier identification instead of technical IDs.

 -